panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 type Sum = (a: number, b: number) => number
 ```

-Indicate the parameter types in a pair of parentheses, put the fat arrow `=>` followed by the return type.
+Indicate the parameter types in a pair of parentheses, put the fat arrow `=>`, and the return type.

 In case of methods, you have to define the method on the type of the object: